-Why Your Dog Deserves Homemade Food
+Why Your Dog Deserves Homemade Dog Food

 Negative publicity has surrounded the pet food industry for many years.
 In 2007 there was a huge recall of dog food in the US that consisted of contaminated imported ingredients from China.
 A toxic industrial chemical called ‘melamine’ had polluted the rice protein and wheat gluten in several types of dog and cat wet food, biscuits and treats.
 Very sadly this accident resulted in the renal failure of many pets who subsequently became extremely ill and died.
+This is why it has never been more important to source quality dog food for your loyal companion.

 Commercial companies are often criticized for their methods in the mass production of pet food.
 The regulations surrounding the manufacture of food for animals are nowhere near as strict as those for humans.
-Although after the horse meat scandal of 2013, that’s not saying much.
+Although after the horsemeat scandal of 2013, that’s not saying much.

 So it’s fair to say that dog owners have a justifiable lack of trust about what exactly goes into commercial pet food and whether or not it’s considered to be safe.
+Read on to find out why your dog deserves homemade dog food.

 More and more dog owners are choosing to make homemade dog food.
 This gives owners peace of mind that their pooch is receiving fresh and healthy ingredients in their diet.
 Some owners may even choose to purchase premium organic food if they use it as part of their own meals.